 Moreover, when it comes to clothes, be as simple as possible.
 When sailing, it is extremely important that you are comfortable in your clothes, so make sure to carry light and breathable goods (assuming you are sailing in the summer months).

-In addition to clothes, there are much more priority things to take with you - from various documents, medication, toiletries, gadgets to "banal" things like sunglasses or sunscreen.
+In addition to clothes, there are more important things to take with you - from various documents, medication, toiletries, gadgets to "banal" things like sunglasses or sunscreen.

 What medications to take for a sailing trip?